vasilisp/lingograph/README.md

 - **Chain**: executes a sequence of steps in order
 - **Parallel**: runs multiple pipelines concurrently
 - **Loop**: repeats a pipeline with optional limits
+- **If**: conditionally executes one of two pipelines based on a store variable

+### Store

+The **store** provides a way to maintain state between pipeline steps.
+It supports type-safe variables that can be shared across different parts of the pipeline.
+Store variables can be modified from within functions called by actors and are particularly useful with conditional pipelines, allowing you to branch the execution flow based on runtime conditions.

 ## Quick Start